cloudprodigy/ghost-app/README.md

-# 1. Deployment Setup
+#Deployment Setup
-The Terraform code deploys following:
+The Terraform code deploys following:   <br>
 a.
 VPC with 2 public subnets with IGW attached and routing setup <br>
 b.
 EC2 instance pre-installed with Ghost base app and it's dependencies <br>
 c.
 Cron setup for backup of app and database every night <br>
 d.
 Secrets Manager to generate and store DB Root user credentials <br>
 e.
-Create OS user called `ghost-admin` and attaches the SSH public key provided <br>
+Create OS user called `ghost-admin` and attaches the provided SSH public key <br>
+f.
+Deploy CodePipeline with CodeDeploy to deploy app on the EC2 instance <br>
 ## Terraform Setup
 a.
 Download Terraform CLI v1.0 or above <br>
 b.
 Generate an SSH Key pair and save the public key under `ssh_public_keys` folder <br>